 The majority of Sysdyne’s products operate using a Cloud Native.

 Application Virtualization Requires More Support

-While Virtual dispatch applications are installed on a server and use Citrix to stream the application, Native Cloud solutions are available with internet access anywhere, anytime.
-Citrix needs to be installed on each of the client’s computer with a shortcut for easy access.
+While Virtual dispatch applications are installed on a server and use Citrix to stream the application, Cloud Native solutions are available with internet access anywhere, anytime.
+Citrix needs to be installed on each of the client’s computers with a shortcut for easy access.